whamtet/simpleui/doc/advanced_usage.md

 ### ids and values

-In the basic example we used a fixed id `#hello`.
+In the introductory example we used a fixed id `#hello`.
 If a component exists multiple times you may set `id` automatically.

 ```clojure
 [:div.my-component {:id id} ...]